OBITUARY: Petr Kellner, Central Europe's great dealmaker

 This sale enabled Kellner to supercharge the expansion of Home Credit, a consumer lender he had launched in 1997.
 After experimenting with the format in Central Europe, he expanded east to Russia in 2002, and then from 2007 into China.

-However, in recent years Home Credit has often reported losses, both in Russia during that country’s ongoing economic weakness, and in China during the lender’s fast growth and now during the pandemic.
-Insiders say that Home Credit, now 91% owned by PPF, is already considering refocusing its strategy on Europe, and partnering with other companies rather than always going it alone.
+However, in recent years Home Credit has often struggled with rising loan losses in both countries.
+Home Credit, now 91% owned by PPF, has already begun refocusing its strategy on Europe, and is reportedly considering partnering with other companies rather than always going it alone.

 As part of this gradual shift back into Europe, PPF has recently bought assets from major European and US companies, becoming a major presence in CEE media and telecoms through acquisitions from Telefonica and Telenor, as well as the purchase of CME over the past few years.